-You can choose how information is displayed in the Physical devices view by clicking one of the following icons in the Logical devices view.
+You can change how information is displayed in the "Physical devices" pane by clicking one of the following icons in the "Logical devices" pane.

 Displays the enclosure view.
 This is the default view.

 Displays physical device information in text format.